eemeli/yaml-docs/source/includes/cst_parser.md

   +rawValue: null,
   +tag: null
 }

+class BlankLine extends Comment {
+  type: 'BLANK_LINE',   // may represent multiple consecutive empty +comment: null,       //   lines, which may include whitespace }
 ```

-While `Alias` and `Comment` nodes are not technically scalars, they are parsed as such at this level.
+While `Alias`, `BlankLine` and `Comment` nodes are not technically scalars, they are parsed as such at this level.

 Due to parsing differences, each scalar type is implemented using its own class.